savannahcamp/RNN-PYNQ-1/README.md

 The repo is organized as follows:
 -   *lstm*: contains the pip installed package
     -	*bitstreams*: bitstream for the Fraktur OCR overlay.
-    -	*libraries*: pre-compiled shared objects for low-level driver of the overlays.
     -	*datasets*: contains support files for working with a given dataset.
     -	*src*: contains the sources and scripts to regenerate the available overlays
         - *library*: FINN library for HLS LSTM descriptions, host code, script to rebuilt and drivers for the PYNQ (please refer to README for more details)